fintanmm/alfresco-formula/README.rst

 alfresco-formula
 ================

-A saltstack formula that installs and configures Alfresco.
+A saltstack formula that installs and configures Alfresco community addition.
 An enterprise content management system.

 .. note::